VOLO Software Development Outsourcing Company's Blog

 - Default arguments

 Throughout the years (1985, 1989, 1998, 2011, 2014, 2017, 2020), new versions of C++ with advanced features were introduced.
-Presently, C++ ranks 4th in popularity, after C, Java, and Python.
+Presently, C++ ranks 2nd in popularity in the TIOBE Programming Language Community Index, excelled only by Python

 As for the name of this programming language, this is how Stroustrup explains it: “The name signifies the evolutionary nature of the changes from C.” The name “C++” was first used in 1983 by Rick Mascitti, a computer scientist who helped in the development of the language.
 Thus, “C with Classes” was replaced with “C++.”